Hussaini Dalan: Architecture

-The main building is situated in the middle of the complex, built on an area of about 0.65 Bighas (9,380 sq. ft/ 871 sq. meters).
-In the south touching the building there is a “pond” having an area of 1.01 Bighas (14,544 sq. ft/ 1377 sq meters).
+The main building is situated in the middle of the complex, built on an area of about 0.65 bighas (9,380 sq. ft/ 871 sq. meters).
+In the south touching the building there is a pond having an area of 1.01 bighas (14,544 sq. ft/ 1377 sq meters).
 This pond is the main attraction of this building which touches the walls of the building.

-Built on a raised platform, it is a long rectangular building with four simple yet elegant cabins at the corners.
-An attractively built arched gateway to the north gives right of entry to the building, while a stonework water tank is located directly to the south of the building.
+Built on a raised platform, it is a long rectangular building with four cabins at the corners.
+An arched gateway to the north gives right of entry to the building, while a stonework water tank is located directly to the south of the building.

 The exterior incorporates both Mughal and British Colonial architectural traditions.
 The south verandah, overlooking the deep-water tank, best illustrates a western background, with four columns of Doric order supporting the verandah.
 Mughal characteristics are seen in the attached three-storeyed pavilion with arched windows and a row of kanjuras (decorative merlons) on the roof.

 The main floor of the building is raised on a platform that has rooms containing graves.
 On the main floor, two large halls known as Shirni hall and Khutba hall are placed back to back to form the nucleus of the building complex.
 Subsidiary two-storied rooms are on either side of the halls, probably to accommodate a congregation of ladies.
 Also, there is a series of three rooms on the east and the west.
 The side rooms, with the exception of those in the northernmost side room, have galleries on the second storey.